orsinium/notes/notes-en/counter.md

 # Counter()
 ```

-## A little bi more about non-positive values
+## A little bit more about non-positive values

 From source code: